Biden To Democrats Objecting To Electoral College Results: 'It Is Over'

 Jamie Raskin of Maryland interrupted later.
 Biden cut him off, read the requirements again and asked if was signed by a member of the Senate.
 Raskin, too, admitted it was not.
 This went on with others.

 Biden grew increasingly curt.
-At times, Republican House Speaker Ryan could be seen laughing behind him.
+At times, Republican House Speaker Paul Ryan could be seen laughing behind him.

 "It is over," Biden chided.